mtlynch/mtlynch.io/content/retrospectives/2022/09/index.md

 {{<img src="support-engineer-applicants.png" alt="Graph of applications per day" hasBorder="true" maxWidth="700px">}}

 Adding a location requirement did slow down the rate of new applications by about half.
 Still, many applicants ignored the requirement.
-Only 42% of the candidates said they actually lived in the US.
-Before I added a location requirement, it was 18%.
+Only 42% of the candidates said they actually lived in the US after the requirement compared with 18% before.

 I closed applications after two weeks, as I'd received 802 applications, and I knew I wouldn't be able to process all of them fast enough to give candidates timely responses.